Informfully/Platform/README.md

 ## Collaboration

-Do you want to use Informfully, but there is no infrastructure available for you to use?
+Do you want to use Informfully but do not have the necessary infrastructure?
 Informfully can be used as a hosted service.
-We offer to collaborate with you in your scientific experiments and provide you with access to the research infrastructure.
+We offer to collaborate on your scientific experiments and provide access to our research infrastructure.

 Feel free to reach out to us: <info@informfully.ch>